European Australians: Historical demographics

 Australia enumerated its population by race between 1911 and 1966, by racial-origin in 1971 and 1976, and by self-declared ancestry since 1986.
 From 1986 onwards, only estimates can be obtained from ancestry.
 The 1991 and 1996 census did not include a question on ancestry.

-The following table shows the proportion of Australian residents nominating European race or ancestry at various points in history.
+The table shows the proportion of Australian residents identified a being of the European race and racial origin at various points in history according to census results.
+The first population count remained steady from 98.8% in 1911 to 98.7% in 1966 census.

+Note that for the 1976 census the non-response rate for the question on racial origin was 8.4% for Australia as a whole.

 In 2021, 29.9% of census recipients nominated "Australian" ancestry (categorised within the Oceanian ancestry group.
 The Australian Bureau of Statistics has stated that most of them are likely to have at least partial Anglo-Celtic European ancestry).